brice-v/brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025.md

 ## Choice Paralysis

 When deciding on a Linux Distro there are many _many_ choices.
 I've used a fair amount of popular ones and tried out other smaller ones, but I wanted mostly a system that would "just work" and ideally work for all the hardware I had on this laptop.
 The biggest glaring thing to me was touch screen and that I really needed Fractional Scaling.
-We've come a long way since 2014 so I was optimisitc
+We've come a long way since 2014 so I was optimistic

 The choices I went through were as follows:
 * [Ubuntu](https://ubuntu.com/) (24.04)